CADmium-Co/CADmium/README.md

   - [ ] Ability to rename the project
   - [ ] Ability to create and delete entire workbenches
   - [ ] bind ctrl + s to .cadmium export, and ctrl + o to .cadmium import
-  - [x] Default to completely empty project
+  - :white_check_mark: Default to completely empty project
   - [ ] Constantly save .cadmium file to localStorage, and offer to re-open the last saved project in case you accidentally close the tab
   - [ ] Natural UX for when a link truly breaks
   - [ ] Orientation cube in upper right (replace Gizmo)
-  - [x] Buttons to zoom to Planes
+  - :white_check_mark: Buttons to zoom to Planes
-- [x] Debug
+- :white_check_mark: Debug
-  - [x] On wasm crash, show a helpful error in the console
+  - :white_check_mark: On wasm crash, show a helpful error in the console
-  - [x] On wasm crash, include some way to emit the sequence of events that created the crash so I can easily repro errors that other generate
+  - :white_check_mark: On wasm crash, include some way to emit the sequence of events that created the crash so I can easily repro errors that other generate
 - [ ] TrackballControls
   - [ ] Zoom camera to cursor, not center
   - [ ] Fix pan speed being mismatched on x and y